protontypes/open-sustainable-technology/README.md

 - [Awesome Coastal](https://github.com/chrisleaman/awesome-coastal) - A curated list of awesome resources for coastal engineers and scientists.
 - [Awesome Agriculture](https://github.com/brycejohnston/awesome-agriculture) - Open source technology for agriculture, farming, and gardening.
 - [Awesome ERDDAP](https://github.com/IrishMarineInstitute/awesome-erddap) - A data server that gives you a simple, consistent way to download subsets of gridded and tabular scientific datasets in common file formats and make graphs and maps.
+- [Cryosphere Software, Data and Tools](https://github.com/awesome-cryosphere/cryosphere-links) - A prototype of a curated list of awesome data sources, models, tools and organizations related to the Cryosphere and its subspheres.
 - [Open Energy System Databases](https://en.wikipedia.org/wiki/Open_energy_system_databases) - Employ open data methods to collect, clean, and republish energy-related datasets for open use.
 - [GlobalWindAtlas](https://globalwindatlas.info/) - Immediately start exploring windy areas.
 - [GlobalSolarAtlas](https://globalsolaratlas.info/) - Start exploring solar potential.